myklhenn/rsync-checker-py/README.md

 ## Installation

-1. Ensure [Python 3 for Windows] is installed
+1. Ensure [Python 3 for Windows] is installed.
-2. Ensure the required Python module [infi.systray] is installed (most easily done using the package installer [pip])
+2. Ensure the required Python module [infi.systray] is installed (most easily done using the package installer [pip]).

     ```
     C:\> pip install infi.systray